 - And the things will become even more complex when you need to recover data off a hard drive that won't even boot.

 Doesn't this sound reasonable?
 But now, in this article, I will overthrow your idea – recovering files from dead MacBook could be an easy job with the help of MiniTool Software.

 Apple provides a special tool to assist the problem of transferring data from dead MacBook Pro to another MacBook Pro.
 It sounds easy, but the difficulty is that under most circumstances, common users only have 1 MacBook at hand.
 In this case, how to recover data from MacBook Pro hard drive?
-I advise Mac users to give a shot to MiniTool Mac Data Recovery.
+I advise Mac users to give a shot to Stellar Data Recovery for Mac.